QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

 ## Chapter 5 It's Full Of Stars {#chapter-5-it-s-full-of-stars}

-The starred function means that compared with the premature function we defined above, we need to further extend it to achieve higher level of mission, or to do the work more thoroughly.
+The starred function family re-write the functions in previous chapters with a bit more recursions.
+The purpose is to achieve higher level of mission, or to make the work more thoroughly.

 ---

-For example, `(rember a l)` removes multiple occurrences `a` as the first level s-expression of list `l`, whileas `(rember* a l)` removes `a` as any level s-expressions.
-This is improved by changing one more condition with recusion and works similarly in the blow algorithms.
+For example, `(rember a l)` removes multiple occurrences `a` as the _first level_ s-expression of list `l`, whereas `(rember* a l)` removes `a` as _any level_ s-expressions.
+This is done by changing one more condition in the outer `(else)` by recusion.
+Similar works can be also achieved as insertR\*, insertL\*.

 {{< highlight scheme >}}
 ; (rember* 'cup '((coffee) cup ((tea) cup) (and (hick)) cup))